Volunteer with Elephants

 In Thailand, elephants are often forced to survive in very poor conditions and face torture training methods that include being chained in a cage and deprived of sleep, starved and beaten with sharp objects.
 Sometimes you can even see elephants being paraded through cities like Bangkok or popular tourist resorts like Phuket where their owners try to get money off tourists wanting pictures.
 There are some really special local organisations like the Elephant Nature Park in Chaing Mai and Wildlife Friends Foundation Thailand (WFFT) located in Petchabari which are two of the most respected sanctuaries for elephants in this country.
 They along with other organisations are doing really amazing work to rescue and help protect elephants giving them as normal life as possible in places like Surin.
 If you apply to work in Thailand with elephants you will be able to help and also meet lots of other international participants too.

-It is very easy to apply to volunteer at a Thai elephant sanctuary, you can view placements on our website today.
+It is very easy to apply to volunteer in Thailand at an elephant sanctuary, you can view placements on our website today.
 Also if you are planning on visiting Thailand try to avoid riding elephants on trekking tours and trips, usually these elephants working in the tourism trade are kept in horrendous conditions and treated badly.

 Elephant Eco-Tourism Project in Jomtien, Pattaya, Thailand

 I volunteered for a not-for-profit eco-conservation organisation promoting wildlife and culture throughout Thailand.
 Based in Jomtien, the company runs numerous volunteer projects and expeditions all over Thailand from a few days to 4 week plus.
-Volunteer programmes include:
+Programs included:

 - English Teaching with Karen Hilltribe